-I-3500 IHBJ INDIAN EDUCATION
+INDIAN EDUCATION

-Under the provision of the Educational Amendment of 1978 (Public Law 95-561), Central Consolidated School District (CCSD) assures that the following policies and procedures will be implemented to ensure participation and monitoring of programs by Indian parents and Navajo Nation Chapter Representatives in the education process.
-Furthermore, the CCSD Board adopts the following policies and procedures to ensure timely dissemination of information concerning the Title VIII Impact Aid Program.
+Under the provision of the Educational Amendment of 1978 (Public Law 95-561), Central Consolidated School District (CCSD) assures that the following policies and procedures will be implemented to ensure participation in and monitoring of programs by Indian parents and Navajo Nation Chapter Representatives in the education process.
+Furthermore, the CCSD Board adopts the following policies and procedures to ensure timely dissemination of information concerning the Title VI, JOM, and impact Aid Program.

-The School Board and District administrative staff of CCSD will provide and maintain equal opportunities for all students to participate in school-sponsored activities and programs.
+The School Board and District administrative staff of CCSD will provide and maintain equal opportunities of all students to participate in school-sponsored activities and programs.